Question page

 This is the comparison that matters most.
 Blue eyes usually read as more clearly blue, especially in daylight.
 Gray eyes tend to look smokier, softer, or cooler.
 Some people describe them as icy, silver, stormy, or muted.
 Those words are not scientific, but they do capture how the color feels.

 The problem is that photos can flatten subtle tones.
 A gray iris can look blue in one image and gray in another depending on white balance, shadows, camera settings, and the colors nearby.
-This is why compare pages matter so much.
 You may know your eyes are unusual, but still need help deciding exactly how to label them.

 The best next click is usually Gray vs Blue Eyes.
 That answers the practical question most people really have.